-Some HSMs require other environment variables to be set.
-For example, when operating an AEP Keyper, it is necessary to specify the location of the "machine" file, which stores information about the Keyper for use by the provider library.
+When operating an AEP Keyper, it is also necessary to specify the location of the "machine" file, which stores information about the Keyper for use by PKCS #11 provider library.
 If the machine file is in /opt/Keyper/PKCS11Provider/machine, use:

+'''

-\$ export KEYPER_LIBRARY_PATH=/opt/Keyper/PKCS11Provider
+$ export KEYPER_LIBRARY_PATH=/opt/Keyper/PKCS11Provider

+'''

-Such environment variables must be set whenever running any tool that uses the HSM, including pkcs11-keygen, pkcs11-list, pkcs11-destroy, dnssec-keyfromlabel, dnssec-signzone, dnssec-keygen, and named.
+These environment variables must be set whenever running any tool that uses the HSM, including pkcs11-keygen, pkcs11-list, pkcs11-destroy, dnssec-keyfromlabel, dnssec-signzone, dnssec-keygen(which will use the HSM for random number generation), and named.